Brotherhood94/quantum_knn/README.md

 The repository is organized in three main directories:
 <ol>
-    <li> knn.
+    <li> _knn_.
 It contains the implementations of Amplitude-based QKNN and Basis-based QKNN </li>
-    <li> test_launchers.
+    <li> _test_launchers_.
 It contains the scripts to run the entire set of tests performed </li>
-    <li> utility.
-It contains some utilities needed to store the results, encode data into its binary representation and transform data according to amplitude and basis encoding</li>
+    <li> _utility_.
+It contains some utilities needed to store the results, encode data into its binary representation and transform data according to amplitude and basis encodings</li>
 </ol>

 ##  :runner: How to run experiments